-Sybase ASE DBAs have always tackled complex tasks amidst shifting priorities, and pressures have only mounted in recent years.
-Several trends impacting Sybase ASE DBAs:
+DB2 DBAs have always tackled complex tasks amidst shifting priorities, and pressures have only mounted in recent years.
+Several trends impacting DB2 DBAs include:

-- Multiple Sybase ASE Versions Sybase ASE continues to evolve and advance with each release, and Sybase ASE DBAs are required to be experts on all versions of ASE.
-New features, such as column encryption and table partitioning, are stretching DBAs from their comfort zone into a domain traditionally reserved for system administrators. - More Data Data growth is exploding.
+- More Data Data growth is exploding.
 DBAs increasingly manage terabytes and even petabytes of data.
-This growth has created a relentless demand for increased storage and has made common database management tasks such as back-ups, capacity planning, and SLA compliance more complex. - More Databases While some DBAs use Sybase ASE only, or manage only a handful of databases, most manage dozens and even hundreds.
+This growth has created a relentless demand for increased storage and has made common database management tasks such as back-ups, capacity planning, and SLA compliance more complex. - More Databases and Instances While some DBAs use DB2 only, or manage only a handful of databases, most manage dozens and even hundreds.
 As databases grow in both size and number, so have database platform types and versions.
-Today, many Sybase ASE DBAs manage complex heterogeneous database environments, making it more challenging to extend one's Sybase ASE skills into other database types. - Consolidation / Virtualization The rush to consolidate and virtualize data centers has given rise to new kinds of issues in database administration, from virtualized server capacity planning, to performance monitoring and troubleshooting, and more. - Added Complexity While all of the above trends are adding tremendous complexity to a DBA's daily work, Sybase and other database vendors have been responding with databases which are increasingly "self-managed" or "self-tuning" through the use of more dynamic access to system health information and automated analysis tools.
-While advancements such as Sybase MDA tables are time-saving improvements, DBMS environments are growing more complex and require knowledgeable human intervention and management.
-DBAs have to quickly absorb and master new information with each new database release.
-This can be especially acute when working with multiple database versions, and adding multiple database platforms can exponentially increase the complexity of the analysis needed. - Not Enough People Experienced DBAs have always been hard to find.
-Even with increasing freedom to hire, many organizations cannot find the talent or expertise they need to manage their critical databases.
-This translates into a higher ratio of databases managed per DBA, which in turn puts the onus on organizations to find ways that will empower Sybase ASE DBAs to be more productive and "scalable."
+Today, many DB2 DBAs manage complex heterogeneous database environments, making it more challenging to extend one's DB2 skills into other database types - Not Enough People Experienced DBAs are always in short supply.
+Many organizations cannot find the talent or expertise they need to manage their critical databases.
+This translates into a higher ratio of databases managed per DBA, which in turn puts the onus on organizations to find ways that will empower DB2 DBAs to be more productive and "scalable." - Consolidation / Virtualization The rush to consolidate and virtualize data centers has given rise to new kinds of issues in database administration, from virtualized server capacity planning, to performance monitoring and troubleshooting. - Multiple DB2 Versions DB2 continues to evolve and advance with each release, and DBAs are required to be experts on every version of DB2.
+New features, such as triggers and user-defined functions, have stretched DBAs from their comfort zone into a domain traditionally reserved for developers.

+Added Complexity - While all of the above trends are adding tremendous complexity to a DBA's daily work, IBM and other database vendors have been responding with databases that are increasingly "self-managed" or "self-tuning" through the use of more dynamic access to system health information and automated analysis tools.
+While advancements such as IBM's autonomic tuning STMM (Self Tuning Memory Manager) and advisor tools are time-saving improvements, DBMS environments are growing more complex and require knowledgeable human intervention and management.
+This can be especially acute when working with multiple database versions, and adding multiple database platforms can exponentially increase the complexity of the analysis needed.

-Regardless of these challenges, as an overworked Sybase ASE DBA, you are expected to keep key database systems available and optimized for high performance.
+Regardless of these challenges, as an overworked DB2 DBA, you are expected to keep key database systems available and optimized for high performance.
 Performance problems come from many sources, and you need a strategy that will contribute the most to high availability.
 This strategy should include the following components:

-- Understanding the Database Design - Catching Poor-Performing SQL Early
+• Understanding the Database Design

+- Catching Poor-Performing SQL Early

 - Managing Storage

 - Managing Performance

 - Managing Capacity

 - Managing Change